Sergej-Popov/tremolo/README.md

 - Paste YouTube links to embed videos while preserving aspect ratio.
 - Paste text to create sticky notes that can be dragged, resized and rotated.
 Double-click a sticky note to edit its text.
 - Sticky note text wraps and shrinks automatically so it never overflows.
+- Pasting text while editing a sticky note inserts it into the note instead of creating a new one.
 - Select a pasted object and press **Delete** to remove it.
 - Quickly add predefined chords or scales or display all notes.
 - Choose sticky note colour from the palette in the header when a sticky note is selected.